 Amateur blogger’s mistakes

-In order to stand out and ultimately gain more audience as an amateur blogger, you must keep pushing unique, high-quality content that targets the right audience and is free of errors and mistakes.
+To stand out and ultimately gain more audience as an amateur blogger, you must keep pushing unique, high-quality content that targets the right audience and is free of errors and mistakes.
 So how can you achieve this while skipping all the frustrating parts?
-By simply avoiding common mistakes made by amateur bloggers.
+By merely avoiding common mistakes made by amateur bloggers.

 Let’s get to them:

 These one common mistake amateur bloggers are notorious.
-Well, it might not be their fault since ignorance is bliss.
+Well, it might not be their fault.
 But ask the pros and entrepreneurs how they started their blogging journey.
 They will tell you through buying their own land –that is, self-hosting their own blogs.

 Self-hosting essentially puts you in control of your servers.
 This way, you don’t risk losing the work you have worked.
 When the company decides to shut you down for whatever reason, or it decides to end its run.